Hillobar/Rope/README.md

 - (fixed) update text for all the parser features
 - (fixed) "Switch from one timeline marker to another doesn't properly show the correct features configured.
 Switch to the next frame (and back the previous one is working too) will fix it and show the correct configuration actually configured on the frame."
 - (fixed) update mask tooltip
-+ (fixed) Btw accidentially scrolling Strength below 100% crashed Rope now the third time when CF is enabled.
+- (fixed) Btw accidentially scrolling Strength below 100% crashed Rope now the third time when CF is enabled.
 Haven't seen this with GFPGAN yet.
 I can screenshot the console error if that helps...
-+ (new) Added Mask view button, moved mask blur to button above mask view
+- (new) Added Mask view button, moved mask blur to button above mask view
-+ (new) MothParser scrolls in negative direction to a)only mask the inside of the mouth, and b) grow the inside mouth mask as the amount increases
+- (new) MouthParser scrolls in negative direction to a)only mask the inside of the mouth, and b) grow the inside mouth mask as the amount increases

 ### Known Bugs: ###
 - Recording starts on the next frame.
 It's an issue with how the opencv lib is used.
 In the future, I hope to get around this with another lib or just working directly with ffmpeg.